eosdac/eosdac-contracts/README.md

  - the message has the permission of the account registering.
  - the `cand` account is currently registered.

- Then removes the candidate from the candidates table and prepares to transfer the locked up tokens back to the `cand` account.
+Removes the candidate from the candidates table and prepares to transfer the locked up tokens back to the `cand` account.

-__Unsure about this:__ *If the candidate is currently elected then mark the existing record as resigned ## why?
 Remove the candidate from the database if they are not currently elected, also remove all votes cast for them as well as votes by them for ongoing worker proposals

 Send the staked tokens back to the account*